 There are a lot of powerful features packed in the Magento Commerce Edition that help speed up the overall performance of the site.
-Some highlights are the ability to support multiple databases simultaneously, full-page caching, and fast checkout (the speed is <1.9 seconds per each step compared to Magento Open Source).
-With those competitive features over Magento Open Source, it’s obvious that Magento Ecommerce takes the lead in the area of performance.
+Some highlights are the ability to support multiple databases simultaneously, full-page caching, and fast checkout (the speed is <1.9 seconds per step compared to Magento Open Source).
+With those competitive features over Magento Open Source, it’s obvious that Magento Commerce takes the lead in the area of performance.

 With all these above-mentioned features, product and catalog management in Magento Commerce is way more simplified than the Magento Open Source platform, where all tasks are handled manually.

 When comparing Magento Open Source vs Commerce security, Magento Commerce is a more stable and secure platform with advanced security patches included.
-The paid version of Magento includes a PA-DSS certified payment bridge to secure payments on both ends and offers dedicated technical support, which ensures immediate solving in case any security threat occurs.
+The paid version of Magento includes a PA-DSS-certified payment bridge to secure payments on both ends and offers dedicated technical support, which ensures immediate solving in case any security threat occurs.
 As for Magento Open Source, however, users have to keep their eyes open all the time to act on any security-related issues in a timely manner should that happen.
 Another thing that makes this version less secure than Magento Commerce is the unavailability of PCI compliance or credit card tokenization.